West Palm Beach with Kids: 40 Things To Do in West Palm Beach, Florida

-Greater Palm Beach is famous for its amazing snorkel and scuba dive sites.
-My family’s absolute favorite spot is the underwater trail at Phil Foster Park.
+Greater Palm Beach is famous for its amazing snorkel and scuba-dive sites.
+My family’s favorite spot is the underwater trail at Phil Foster Park.
 Here, snorkelers can follow an 800-foot-long man-made reef that attracts a diverse collection of sea life, from starfish to manatees.
-My daughters were delighted to swim next to a sting ray on our last outing!
+My daughters were delighted to swim next to a sting ray on a recent outing!
 Other popular snorkeling sites include Red Reef Park in Boca Raton and DuBois Park in Jupiter.
-Don’t forget to check local tide charts before heading out and remember that parking lots at these parks fill up quickly, so the earlier you can leave, the better!
+Don’t forget to check local tide charts before heading out, and remember—parking lots at these parks fill up quickly, so the earlier you can leave, the better!

 Rapids Water Park is the perfect place to play and cool off.

 Take your little thrill seekers to Rapids Water Park in Riviera Beach to check out the park’s 42 different water slides and attractions.
 Toddlers and young children will enjoy the wave pool and lengthy lazy river.
 Big kids can test their nerves on rides like Black Thunder, a giant two-person slide that twists and turns in complete darkness.
 I have never screamed as loudly in my life as when I rode Black Thunder with my 9-year-old!

 Get inspired by nature at this botanical garden, the oldest and largest public garden in Palm Beach County.
 There are more than 6,000 species of plants to view at this 14-acre outdoor space, including fresh veggies, fruit trees, roses, and cacti.
 My kids especially love getting lost in the children's maze and walking through the butterfly garden, where we always see zebra long wings, Florida's official state butterfly.